ember-learn/deprecation-app/content/ember/v6/deprecate-array-proxy.md

 since: 6.5.0
 ---

 `ArrayProxy` is deprecated.
-In modern Ember, you should use tracked arrays and modern patterns instead.
-The best replacement depends on how you were using `ArrayProxy`.
+In modern Ember, you should use tracking primitives—such as tracked arrays and tracked properties—whenever possible.
+This is almost always the best approach going forward.
+Some of the examples below demonstrate alternatives using proxies or advanced patterns, but these are generally not ideal.
+You should strongly consider refactoring your code to use tracking if at all possible, as it leads to simpler, more maintainable, and idiomatic Ember code.
+However, the best replacement depends on how you were using `ArrayProxy`.
 Some example use cases are shown below.

 ## Recommended: Use Tracked Arrays